 Although numerous meanings have been attributed to the “in” in panentheism (Clayton 2004, 253), the more significant meanings are:

 - 1. Locative meaning

 - Location that is included in a broader location.
-For example, something may be located in a certain part of a certain room.
+For example, something may be located in a certain part of a room.
 Such a meaning is problematic in reference to God because of the common understanding that God is not limited by spatial categories.
 If spatial categories do not apply to God in ordinary usage, to say something is located in God becomes problematic.
-“In” then takes on special meanings with metaphysical content or as an analogy for God's relationship to the world.
+“In” then takes on metaphysical meanings.

 - 2. Metaphysical basis for being

 - Beings come into existence and continue to exist due to the presence of divine Being.
-The concept of participation often includes the understanding that the world comes into being and continues to exist through taking part in God's Being (Clayton 2008, 118–119).
+The concept of participation in both classical theism and panentheism often includes the understanding that the world comes into being and continues to exist through taking part in God’s Being (Clayton 2008, 118–119).